Thrushith/stripe-token-payment-system/README.md

 ## 📄 License

-MIT License - Free to use and modify
+MIT License - Free to use and modify.